Abuse of process — double jeopardy strikes again: Akay v University of Newcastle

 - It was accepted that the injury claim arose out of “essentially the same underlying facts” as the harassment claim.

-- Where a first action has been struck out as itself being an abuse of process, a second action covering the same subject matter will be struck out as an abuse of process, unless there is special reason (per Aktas v Adepta QB 894 and Securum Finance Ltd v Ashton (No.1) CH 291.
+- Where a first action has been struck out as itself being an abuse of process, a second action covering the same subject matter will be struck out as an abuse of process, unless there is a special reason (per Aktas v Adepta QB 894 and Securum Finance Ltd v Ashton (No.1) CH 291.

 - There was no such special reason.
-In particular, on the claimant’s own case he was aware that he believed the defendant’s conduct had caused him psychiatric injury before he commenced his ET claim.
+In particular, in the claimant’s own case he was aware that he believed the defendant’s conduct had caused him psychiatric injury before he commenced his ET claim.
 The claimant’s “deliberate decision” not to pursue the injury claim was not a special reason.

 - The clause in the Agreement did not affect the parties’ rights to bring or defend the injury claim.
 There was no agreement that the injury claim was not an abuse of process.
-The clause therefore did not improve the claimant’s position in the injury claim, it merely preserved it.
+The clause, therefore, did not improve the claimant’s position in the injury claim, it merely preserved it.

 This is another important judgment in the complex territory of injury claims being brought after concluded or compromised ET claims.
 If the claimant’s submissions had been accepted, ET harassment and discrimination claims involving injury that had been struck out or compromised may have been capable of being resurrected and pursued long after the event.

-Weightmans LLP acted for the Defendant in this case.
+Weightmans LLP acted for the defendant in this case.